 We use a Quick Quote process that allows us to receive underwriting feedback from multiple life insurers upfront…BEFORE you complete an application.

-The benefit to you is that you receive accurate quotes upfront from companies that are competitive for your health issues, and don’t receive unpleasant table rating surprises later.
+The benefit to you is that you receive accurate quotes upfront from companies that are competing for your health issues, and don’t receive unpleasant table rating surprises later.

 Should I accept a table rated offer?